vmware/terraform-provider-wavefront/docs/resources/event.md

 ## Import

-Events can be imported using the `id`, e.g.
+You can import events by using the id, for example:

 ```
 $ terraform import wavefront_event.event 1479868728473